How Legal Is Your Employee Wellness Program?

 What's your company's wellness plan like?
 Let us know with a comment.

-Matt Faustman is the co-founder of UpCounsel, the fastest growing online workplace for businesses to easily hire trusted business lawyers, corporate lawyers, patent lawyers and many other types of legal professionals.
-He frequently posts on the UpCounsel blog on business legal issues, efficiency, and the future of labor.
+Matt Faustman is the CEO and co-founder of UpCounsel, the fastest-growing online workplace where businesses can easily hire trusted business lawyers, corporate lawyers, patent lawyers and many other types of legal professionals.
+He frequently posts on the UpCounsel blog on business legal issues, efficiency and the future of labor.